B-Marshall218/Sprint-Challenge--JavaScript/README.md

 4. Describe the four rules of the 'this' keyword.

+-When in the global scope, the value of “this” will be the window/console Object -Whenever a function is called by a preceding dot, the object before that dot is this -Whenever a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function
+-Whenever JavaScript’s call or apply method is used, this is explicitly defined

 This in a method refers to the owner of the method, including objects.
 When this is used alone, it refers to the global object.
-In a function, the ownder of the function is what is binded by this.
+In a function, the owner of the function is what is binded by this.
 In strict mode, it cannot bind is this is undefined